drreynolds/smuhpc-workshop/source/session_4.rst

 .. note::

-   SMU only pays for a five-seat PGI license, meaning that only five distinct compilation/debugging processes with the PGI tools may be run simultaneously.
-Typically, five is more than sufficient for a campus of our size, since users spend most of their time writing code, preparing input parameters and scripts for running a simulation, or post-processing simulation data; the time spent actually compiling and using a debugger is minimal.
-However, if I had everyone in the workshop try this simultaneously, we would obviously exceed the five "seats," which is why this is left as a personal exercise.
+   SMU pays for a five-seat PGI license, meaning that only five distinct compilation/debugging processes with the PGI tools may be run simultaneously.
+Typically, five is much more than sufficient for a campus of our size, since users spend most of their time writing code, preparing input parameters and scripts for running simulations, or post-processing simulation data; the time spent actually compiling and using a debugger is minimal.
+However, if everyone in the workshop tries this simultaneously, we would obviously exceed the five "seats," which is why this is left as a personal exercise.